Large, fast and accurate HI intensity maps with latent overlap diffusion: Methodology

 We will work in the plane-parallel approximation and assume the redshift of the box as a constant, given the fact that redshift evolution within the simulated volume would require a realistic set of lightcones mock and this is beyond the scope of the paper.
-Once the maps are created, we smooth them with a Gaussian kernel of fixed radius $R = 0.2 ~\text{Mpc $h$}^{-1}$.
+Once the maps are created, we smooth them with a Gaussian kernel of fixed radius $R = 0.2 ~\text{Mpc $h$}^{-1}$. {This choice balances two considerations: on the one hand, smoothing helps to stabilize training by reducing sharp fluctuations and noise in the target fields; on the other hand, excessive smoothing would wash out the small-scale structures that are physically important for our task.
+Given that the voxel resolution is $\approx 0.1 \mpc$, we chose a slightly larger smoothing radius that facilitates improved training of the network while preserving most of the relevant small-scale information. }